-For serious offences, such as bullying, racism or stealing, a student would be suspended by the Head and sent home.
+For serious offences, in line with the Bedales Prep Big Five, a student would be suspended by the Head and sent home.
 Parents will be asked to come into school and a note is made in the Serious Incident book, recorded on iSAMS, and appropriate letters and notes kept on the student's file.
 A suspension would normally last between 2-4 days depending on the severity of the offence.
 For some serious offences an internal suspension may also be used, if it is felt that the student may be better supported in school due to home or family circumstances.